UT-MPC/pxt-moveSMART/tutorial3.md

 ## Step 1

-On your screen, you see the pedometer from the previous tutorial.
+On your screen, you see the physical activity monitor from the previous tutorial.

 ## Step 2